DaveTrev/Rock-Paper-Scissors-v2/README.md

 * Bug: Poor icon display with original size of images.
 * Fix: Improving icon position on mobile I edited and reduced clip art style to 100px x 100 px.

 ### Known Bugs
-* Currently when the scoreboard is reset. the text display to the user, does not reset to a blank state!
-* Onclick="reset()" is not causing any error or undeclared issue in the JS file.
+* Onclick="reset()" on index.html is not causing any error or undeclared issue in the JS file.
-* Removed a H1 heading inside the modal as it was not passing html validation.
-I will return to fix this issue when time allows.
-Currently the Modal only displays "rules" with no heading
 * Area for user name entry moves slightly depending on text entered, Possible fix in justifying position of the text area.
 When I have more time I will return to fix this issue
 * Display on a simulated Samsung Galaxy Fold, is poor as the icons display in a vertical column, a media query is needed to solve this issue

 ## Credits

 ### Code Used
 The Rock, Paper, Scissors game was inspired by (https://www.youtube.com/watch?v=jaVNP3nIAv0) and a guide to making a modal popup (https://www.youtube.com/watch?v=MBaw_6cPmAw&t=27s).
-I have tried to deviate as much as possible and add additional features and functions , there may be some similarities in the code.
+I have tried to deviate as much as possible and add additional features and functions, some similarities in the code may still exist.

 ###  Media